ruuda/blog/posts/2014-08-writing-a-path-tracer-in-rust-part-1.md

 Porting specifics:
 - Cargo is really, really nice.
 Easy to set up, and then just `cargo run` after writing some code.
 - The compiler has mostly helpful error messages.
 Lots of warnings, which is good as well.
+- I still find the Egyptian brackets a bit awkward, but it is mostly a matter of preference, and I think I will get used to it.